IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 IUA is not a substitute for the administrative activities such as withdrawing consent, policy setting, and other activities that BPPC documents provide.
 The current scope of IUA is the basic authorization activities.
 Future scope may include greater integration of this authorization with third party authorization and consent documentation profiles, such as those found in the IHE BPPC Profile.

-The administrative actions needed to establish an Authorization Server for IUA are not covered by these profile.
+The administrative actions needed to establish an Authorization Server for IUA are not covered by this profile.
 These activities depend upon the operational needs, and organizational and privacy policies that apply to a particular deployment.

 ### Background on the problem environment